AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/visual-prog_with_flow/level_flow_editor.md

 - **Window > Level Flow**

-A visual authoring tool that handles all of the level logic you want to happen when loading your level, or when the game is running.
+A visual authoring tool that handles all of the level logic you want to happen when loading your level, or when the engine is running.
 Use the **Level Flow** Editor for tasks like spawning units, applying level effects, or triggering events.

 ![Level Flow Editor](../../images/levelFlow.png)